GridTools/gt4py/docs/functional/QuickstartGuide.md

 Revisiting the example from the beginning of the section, the equation of the pseudo-laplacian for cell \#1 is:
 $$\text{pseudolap}(cell_1) = -\text{edge_diff}_{0,1} + \text{edge_diff}_{1,2} + \text{edge_diff}_{1,3}$$

 Notice how $\text{edge_diff}_{0,1}$ is actually subtracted from the sum rather than added.
 This is because the edge to cell connectivity table lists cell \#1 as the second argument to the subtraction rather than the first, so the difference calculated on the edge will be the opposite sign for this particular cell.
-To fix this, we will need a table that has 3 elements for every cell to tell the sign of the difference on the adjacent edges.
-If you look for cell \#1 in the table below, you will see that the sign is negative for the first edge difference and positive for the second and third, just like in the equation above.
+To fix this, we will need a table that has three elements for every cell to tell the sign of the difference on the three adjacent edges.
+If you look for cell \#1 in the `edge_weights` table below, you can see that the sign is negative for the first edge difference and positive for the second and third, just like in the equation above.

 +++